sgmoore/Audiobookshelf-calibre-plugin/README.md

 Builds a table of audiobooks in Audiobookshelf that aren't linked to a book in calibre.

+### Writeback

+This plugin allows calibre to push metadata back to Audiobookshelf when changed inside of calibre.
+Any of the columns in the config with a * are able to be easily sync'd back to Audiobookshelf.
+This feature is offered with the disclaimer that this will edit your Audiobooshelf database.
+Make sure you have backups enabled in case this borks anything up, which it shouldn't but you never know.
+For Collections/Playlists this plugin will not create new ones, only update existing.

 ## Support

 For issues, questions, or contributions, please visit the [GitHub repository](https://github.com/jbhul/Audiobookshelf-calibre-plugin/issues).